 We are entering a new milestone where content without visuals might not stand a chance in search results.

-The rise of visual search has been fueled by the emergence numerous social platforms that are visual-friendly and the increase in internet speeds.
+The rise of visual search has been fueled by the emergence of numerous social platforms that are visual-friendly and the increase in internet speeds.

 Also, major tech companies such as Google and Pinterest have invested heavily in developing powerful visually-focused search tools that will capitalize on this emerging trend.